MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 • ₹30,000 as reimbursement for a worker’s first marriage expenses.

-• ₹51,000 as financial assistance for the marriage of one daughter of the registered construction worker.
+• ₹51,000 as financial assistance for the marriage of one of the registered construction workers.

 4. Application Process